 Originally, AMCAW was developed as part of the project BC/CEN/ENTR/000/2002-16 "Analytical methods for chemical agents" and served the purpose of establishing the required list of suitable analytical methods for the analysis of chemical agents in the air at workplaces as set out in Article 3 (10) of the Chemical Agents Directive 98/24/EG. The database provides access to detailed method descriptions from different EU Member States, the United Kingdom, the USA and Canada and provides direct links to the original sources.
 The criteria for the assessment of the measurement procedures are defined by the standards EN 482, ISO 20581, ISO 23320, EN/ISO 22065, EN/ISO 21832 and ISO 23861.

-The project was greatly supported by the European Commission and the EFTA.
-Furthermore the German standardisation organisation DIN supported the project organisation as responsible secretary for CEN TC 137.
+The project was predominantly funded by the European Commission and the EFTA.
+The organisation of the project was supported by the German Institute for Standardization (DIN) as the secretariat of CEN TC 137.

 Experts from ten European institutes were involved in the creation of the database:

 The database was fundamentally overhauled and updated by the Institute for Occupational Safety and Health of the German Social Accident Insurance (IFA).
 Up to this point, data for 126 substances has been compiled.

 The database may be used for purposes relating to occupational safety and health or to obtain information about analytical methods for chemical agents.
 Any commercial use or distribution of the data, including transferring part of or all the data to another system, is not permitted.
 The data in the database is carefully compiled and updated.
 Nevertheless, we cannot accept any liability, irrespective of legal grounds.

 The application does not require a specific browser; it has been tested using Chrome (for versions 102.0 and above) and Firefox (101.0 and above).